casper-ecosystem/casper-js-sdk/README.md

-# CasperLabs SDK for JavaScript
+# CasperLabs SDK for JavaScript.

 ## Installation